*April 29, 2021, v. 3.0. Updates made to:

-What if my daughter tests positive soon before camp or on arrival day?
+What if my daughter tests positive?

 Our onsite healthcare team is led by pediatrician Dr. Steven Shukan and his wife Candace (RN).
 With over 20 years of summer camp healthcare experience, in addition to a pediatric practice, they are so excited to (finally!) spend their first summer on Echo Lake while helping us provide a healthy and fun summer.

 Dr. Steve and Nurse Candi were prepared to lead our health center in 2020, and are even more ready for 2021.
 Their dedicated, kind and professional approach is always evident, and a key reason why RNs who have worked with them at camps in the past have also decided to join Vega’s health care team this summer, which will be larger than ever.